CS80-Team/Goolean/README.md

-# Boolean IR System
+# BooleanEngine

 ## Overview

-The Boolean IR (Information Retrieval) System is a search engine that allows users to perform Boolean queries on a dataset of documents.
+The `BooleanEngine` is a search engine that allows users to perform boolean queries on a dataset of documents (corpus).
 The system consists of an engine that processes and indexes documents and a shell that interact with the engine through a set of commands.

 ## Features